ionic-team/ionic-portals/website/docs/for-react-native/upgrade-guides.md

 First review the [Capacitor 7 Update Guide](https://capacitorjs.com/docs/updating/7-0) for an overview of necessary changes.
 Some will not be relevant for Portals apps, but this will be a useful reference in case you encounter issues with your upgrade.

+This version depends on version React Native version 0.75.4 to support Capacitor 7.

 ## Portals for React Native 0.6.0 -> 0.7.0

 Portals for React Native version `0.7.0` is compatible with Portals Web Plugin version `0.10.x`.
 This release removes all of the functions that were deprecated in `0.6.0`.